Subscribe

 statistics "What are online seniors doing?"

-The majority of the elder people have access to the Internet and represent a major target audience for many types of apps and products.
+Most older people have Internet access and represent a major target audience for many types of apps and products.
 Here are some products and services that serve the needs of older people the most:

 • online shopping platforms